DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-7.md

 In addition, suppliers should show how efficient their case management system is.
 For this purpose, they should demonstrate:

-* children’s social care expertise has been involved in the design, testing and sign-off of the product (including from children and young people)
+* children’s social care expertise has been involved in the design, testing and sign-off of the product (including from social workers)
 * the functions available in the system
 * there is a plan to ensure the system remains up to date
 * how they will monitor the system to identify issues and gather feedback